Last Updated on December 28, 2021 by Angie

 The Nutcracker is a Holiday Classic

 The Nutcracker ballet, with music composed by Tchaikovsky, is based on a story written in 1816 by E.T.A.
 Hoffmann.
 The story starts on Christmas Eve at the Stahlbaum house with the arrival of Godfather Drosselmeyer and his nephew.
-Among the many gifts that they bring is a Nutcracker which Marie, the Stahlbaum's daughter, witnesses coming to life at night along with all the other toys.
+Among the many gifts that they bring is a Nutcracker which Marie, the Stahlbaum's daughter, Marie, witnesses coming to life at night along with all the other toys.

 A battle ensues amongst the toys between the Rat King and the Nutcracker.
 Marie helps the Nutcracker to victory, after which she travels through the Land of Enchantment where various characters show their gratitude to Marie through beautiful dances.